NO MUD. NO LOTUS.

 1. Adapt: Being able to adapt means being in unfamiliar—oftentimes uncomfortable—situations and adjusting your disposition to meet the challenge in front of you.
 With the speed of technology, many have coined this time period the “Adaptive Age.”
 In the Adaptive Age, this life skill isn’t a “nice to have,” it’s a “need to have.”
 One note: being adaptive is not the same thing as being reactive.
 It’s a combination of analysis, intuition, and action.
 Remember that what worked in one place may not work in another.
 Be willing to let go of what you think you know, let go of your expectations, and go with the flow.
 It will be much more enjoyable of a journey if you do!

 2. Grow: Be willing to see challenges or “weaknesses” as opportunities for growth.
 Be humble, coachable, and willing to learn.
-The commonality between every successful person I’ve met, from world travelers to CEOs, has been their passion for growth.
+The commonality between every successful person I’ve met, from world travelers to CEOs, has been their passion for growth and their resilience in getting back on the horse.
+It’s not about how many times you fall, its your willingness to get back up.
 When you realize the highs and lows of life are all interconnected, you’ll see how much you have to gain from what may look like a setback.
 Trust that when you come out of the storm, you will be a better person than when you went in.

 3. Be Game: People underestimate the value of enthusiasm.
 Being “game” is enthusiasm combined with a willingness to try something new.
 How “game” you are will of course be affected by others and what’s important to you (e.g., your family, your kids, your community, and your career path).
 Know yourself and your values.
 Also, keep in mind that when opportunity knocks, it’s often not at a convenient time.
 So when you get a call and they ask, “How soon can you be on a plane to Hong Kong?”
 Think about what your answer will be: “Tomorrow,” “Two weeks,” or “Two months.”
 Dream-makers are risk takers.
 Be courageous in your intuition.
 You’ll know what’s right for you.